 The commercial fisheries in the Barents Sea Ecoregion target few stocks.
-The largest pelagic fishery targets capelin using midwater trawl.
-The largest demersal fisheries target cod, haddock, and other gadoids; predominantly using trawls, gillnets, longlines, and handlines.
+The largest pelagic fishery targets capelin (cap.27.1-2) using midwater trawl.
+The largest demersal fisheries target cod (cod.27.1-2), haddock (had.27.1-2), and other gadoids; predominantly using trawls, gillnets, longlines, and handlines.
 The crustacean fisheries target deep-sea prawn, red king crab, and snow crab.
 Most catches of crabs are from coastal areas.
 Harp seals and minke whales are also hunted in the region.

-There are currently 12 nations with fisheries targeting the stocks in this ecoregion.
+Twelve nations currently have fisheries targeting the stocks in this ecoregion.
 Norway and Russia have the largest fleets, and dominate the landings in the region.
 Total landings peaked in the mid-1970s, and have been at a lower level for the last two decades.
 Catches of capelin have varied, from being the largest catches in the region (by weight) at some points in time to zero catches at others.
 Pelagic trawling in the ecoregion tends to catch only one species at a time, whereas demersal trawling normally catches several species simultaneously.

 Four of the 15 stocks are included in this overview lack both maximum sustainable yield (MSY) and precautionary approach (PA) reference points for spawning-stock biomass (SSB) and fishing mortality (F).
 Of the remaining 11, four have been fully evaluated against MSY reference points.
-Three of these are fished above F{MSY} , but only one has spawning-stock biomass below MSY $B{trigger}$.
-Based on PA reference points, three stocks are assessed to be outside their safe biological limits (i.e. $F > F{pa}$ and SSB < B{pa}).
+Three of these are fished above $F{MSY}$ , but only one has spawning-stock biomass below MSY $B{trigger}$ .
+Based on PA reference points, three stocks are assessed to be outside their safe biological limits (i.e. $F > F{pa}$ and SSB < $B{pa}$ ).